 Animals: Animals are not permitted in residential living spaces, with the exception of fish and approved service animals.
 Each resident is allowed to have one (1) aquarium that is a maximum size of ten (10) gallons in their residence hall room.
 All aquariums must be properly maintained, clean and odor-free.
 Additionally, residents found having animal care products/equipment such as animal food, bowls, toys, etc. may be documented for a violation of the pet policy.
-Residents found in violation of the pet policy may be subject to a fine, cleaning and fumigation fees, as well as possible disciplinary action.
+Residents found in violation of the pet policy may be subject to a \$200 cleaning and fumigation fee and also may be subject to possible disciplinary action.

-Emotional Support Animals are welcome provided the necessary paperwork and authorization forms are completed with the Office of Testing and Accessibility prior to the animal's arrival in the residence halls.
+Emotional Support Animals are permitted provided the necessary paperwork and authorization forms are completed with the Office of Testing and Accessibility and permission is received, prior to the animal's arrival in the residence halls.
+Unauthorized animals will be immediately removed by animal control.
+The full Animal Policy can be found at Civil Rights Policy for the Campus Community.pdf (ecok.edu).

 Animal Friendly Housing is only available in limited areas of Stadium Apartments to residents eligible to live in Stadium Apartments.
 ECU, at its sole discretion, except as required by law, retains the right to deny any pet or dog breed to reside on campus to ensure the safety of the community.
+Unauthorized animals will be immediately removed by Animal Control at the responsible parties' expense.